adamkittelson/dogstatsd-elixir/README.md

 dogstatsd-elixir
 ==============

-A client for DogStatsD, an extension of the StatsD metric server for Datadog.
+A client for DogStatsd, an extension of the StatsD metric server for Datadog.

 Quick Start Guide
 -----------------